 Generally, a parent company is not criminally liable for human rights violations by its subsidiaries.
-However, in exceptional cases where the subsidiary and the parent company can be considered to be substantially the same enterprise, it is possible for the parent company to be punished as an 'employer' under the dual punishment provisions.
+However, in exceptional cases where the subsidiary and the parent company can be considered to be substantially the same enterprise, the parent company can be punished as an 'employer' under the dual punishment provisions.